In October 2017, pharmaceutical companytook an important step in its journey by raising money through a London Stock Exchange listing via an RTO.

 We hope to announce the formation of more collaborations, which is another strength of our model.
 Joint development programmes help share risk in development and allow Nuformix to effectively broaden its product portfolio and increase our prospects for success in development and eventual out-licensing.

-To follow news & updates about Nuformix (NFX) please click here:
+To follow news & updates aboutplease click here: